appcypher/raccoon/IDEAS.md

 y = foo(5)
 ```

-When return type does not reflect error propagation
+When return type is not specified for error propagation

 ```py
 def foo(): # problematic